 It’s World Book Day!
 Today is a day when reading enthusiasts around the world unite in their love of books.
-After a particularly challenging year, it feels especially good to celebrate the joy that reading brings us.
+After a particularly challenging year, it feels terrific to celebrate the joy that reading brings us.
 Diving into a good book has long been a favorite pastime, but the past year has proven that reading is far more than that: it’s an escape, a relief, an education, a vacation, and so much more.

-To join in the fun, Smith Publicity asked staff members to share their all time favorite books.
+To join in the fun, Smith Publicity asked staff members to share their all-time favorite books.
 Here are some of our team’s picks:

 Lindsey Brodowski: The Perks of Being a Wallflower by Stephen Chbosky

 Erin MacDonald-Birnbaum: Harry Potter series by JK Rowling

 Mike Onorato: Pillars of the Earth by Ken Follett